emmy-va/airbnb-clone-project/README.md

 The Airbnb clone relies on a relational database (e.g., PostgreSQL) to manage structured data.
 The schema is designed to capture users, properties, bookings, reviews, and payments with clear relationships between entities.

 ## Key Entities & Fields
+   1. Users

+      Represents hosts and guests on the platform.

+      id: Primary key, unique identifier for the user

+      name: Full name of the user

+      email: Unique email address for login and communication

+      password_hash: Encrypted password for authentication

+      role: Defines if the user is a host, guest, or both

+   2. Properties

+      Represents listings created by hosts.

+      id: Primary key, unique identifier for the property

+      title: Name/short description of the property

+      location: Address or city of the property

+      price_per_night: Cost per night

+      host_id: Foreign key referencing the Users table (host relationship)

+   3. Bookings

+      Represents reservations made by guests.

+      id: Primary key, unique identifier for the booking

+      property_id: Foreign key referencing Properties

+      guest_id: Foreign key referencing Users (the guest)

+      start_date: Check-in date

+      end_date: Check-out date

+      status: Booking status (e.g., confirmed, cancelled, pending)

+   4. Reviews

+      Represents feedback left by guests on properties.

+      id: Primary key, unique identifier for the review

+      property_id: Foreign key referencing Properties

+      guest_id: Foreign key referencing Users (the reviewer)

+      rating: Numeric score (e.g., 1–5 stars)

+      comment: Text feedback

+   5. Payments

+         Represents financial transactions for bookings.

+         id: Primary key, unique identifier for the payment

+         booking_id: Foreign key referencing Bookings

+         amount: Total payment amount

+         payment_method: e.g., Credit Card, PayPal, Stripe

+         status: Payment status (e.g., successful, failed, refunded)

+   Entity Relationships

+      A User (host) can create multiple Properties.

+      A User (guest) can make multiple Bookings.

+      A Booking is always linked to a single Property and one Guest.

+      A Property can have multiple Reviews (one per guest per booking).

+      Each Booking has one associated Payment.